Unpacking the True Cost of Moving: Avoid Hidden Fees on Your Cross-Province Journey

 To avoid these fees, ask your moving company specific questions about potential charges.
 Transparency is key to preventing surprises.

 Negotiating with your moving company can help you avoid or reduce hidden fees.
-Start by asking for a list of all potential charges in writting and provide all necessary information that may incur a surcharge.
+Start by asking for a list of all potential charges in writing and provide all necessary information that may incur a surcharge.
 This way, the company has no room to dispute it later.

 - List potential charges: Document all possible fees and discuss them with your sales agent.
 This proactive approach can prevent misunderstandings.